MicrosoftDocs/win32/desktop-src/NetPeerDistCimProv/import-bcsecretkey-msft-netbranchcacheorchestrator.md

 ---
-Description: 'Imports the cryptographic key used in the generation of segment secrets.' ms.assetid: '366eca8d-ce16-4f94-a43a-916c0be98b8b'
+Description: Imports the cryptographic key used in the generation of segment secrets. ms.assetid: 366eca8d-ce16-4f94-a43a-916c0be98b8b
-title: 'Import\_BCSecretKey method of the MSFT\_NetBranchCacheOrchestrator class'
+title: Import\_BCSecretKey method of the MSFT\_NetBranchCacheOrchestrator class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Import\_BCSecretKey method of the MSFT\_NetBranchCacheOrchestrator class